Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Deutsch Jozsa algorithm

 \section{Deutsch\&Jozsa algorithm}

-In Deutsch\&Jozsa's $\left[ 28\right] $ problem, the set of functions is all the constant and \textit{balanced} functions (with the same number of zeroes and ones) $f_{\mathbf{b}}:\left\{ 0,1\right\} ^{n}\rightarrow\left\{ 0,1\right\} $.
+In Deutsch\&Jozsa's $\left[ 26\right] $ problem, the set of functions is all the constant and \textit{balanced} functions (with the same number of zeroes and ones) $f_{\mathbf{b}}:\left\{ 0,1\right\} ^{n}\rightarrow\left\{ 0,1\right\} $.
 Array (\ref{dj}) gives four of the eight functions for $n=2$.

-The bit string $\mathbf{b}\equiv b_{0}b_{1}...b_{2^{n}-1}$ is both the suffix and the table of the function $f_{\mathbf{b}}\left( \mathbf{a}\right) $ -- the sequence of function values for increasing values of the argument; the reason for this choice will soon become clear.
-Alice is to find whether the function chosen by Bob is constant or balanced by computing $f_{\mathbf{b} }\left( \mathbf{a}\right) $ for appropriate values of $\mathbf{a}$.
+The bit string $\mathbf{b}\equiv b_{0}b_{1}...b_{2^{n}-1}$ is both the suffix and the table of the function $f_{\mathbf{b}}\left( \mathbf{a}\right) $ -- the sequence of function values for increasing values of the argument; the reason for labeling the function in this way will soon become clear.
+Alice is to find whether the function chosen by Bob is constant or balanced by computing $f_{\mathbf{b}}\left( \mathbf{a}\right) $ for appropriate values of $\mathbf{a}$.
 Classically, this requires in the worst case a number of function evaluations exponential in $n$.
 It requires just one function evaluation in the quantum case.

-In the following, we check that the speedup of Deutsch\&Jozsa algorithm is explained by the advanced knowledge rule with $\mathcal{R}=\frac{1}{2}$.
+In the following, we show that the speedup of Deutsch\&Jozsa algorithm is explained by $\mathcal{R}=\frac{1}{2}$.